-Making it is relatively easy.
+Swiss meringue buttercream is my go-to frosting for cakes and cupcakes!
+Not too sweet, easily pipeable, and I love the silky texture.
 The most important thing is to have a perfectly clean bowl and whisk.
-I had to learn this the hard way and let me just say having to start over three times because the egg whites wouldn’t whip is no fun, especially when you’re baking a cake for someone else.
 Having a separate bowl and whisk for whipping egg whites is a great way to save your sanity!

 But if your bowl and your whisk are perfectly clean making swiss meringue is pretty easy!
 The only thing that can happen is that it curdles after you added all the butter but no worries just keep mixing at medium-high speed and it will get smooth again.

-Raspberry Lemon Curd Cupcakes
+Raspberry Lemon Cupcakes

 For the lemon curd cupcakes:

-- 1½ cups all-purpose flour 180g
+- 1 ½ cups all-purpose flour

-- 2 1/2 tsp baking powder
+- 2 ½ tsp baking powder

-- 1/2 tsp salt
+- ½ tsp salt

-- 1 cup granulated sugar 200g
+- 1 cup granulated sugar

-- 1 stick unsalted butter, room temperature 115g
+- ½ cup unsalted butter, room temperature

 - 2 tsp freshly grated lemon zest